mazwat/mazwat.github.io/software-architecture-lm.md

 3.  **Liskov’s Substitution Principle** - if poodle is a subtype of dog, then objects of type dog in a program may be replaced with objects of type poodle without altering any of the desirable properties of that program
 4.  **Order of Execution /** **Game Loop -** The flow between processes in software and hardware.

 You can see how features of OOP from the previous lecture form a major part of SOLID principles.
-Specifically objects encapsulation, classes
+Specifically objects encapsulation, classes and objects.

+## Implementing Solid

+### Single Reponsibility Principle

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDk3NjM4ODYsLTE1NzU5NjU5NDgsNj
-E0OTk5Nzc3LDEwNDgwMDY0ODcsMjE5MTkwODI3LC0xNDMyMzM1
-NDI4XX0=
+eyJoaXN0b3J5IjpbLTMzMTA3MTY4MywtMTU3NTk2NTk0OCw2MT
+Q5OTk3NzcsMTA0ODAwNjQ4NywyMTkxOTA4MjcsLTE0MzIzMzU0
+MjhdfQ==
 -->